Athens and Santorini Plus One Day 3 Island Tour

 Transfer to airport and your

-There may be minimal changes to the itinerary.
+There may be changes to the itinerary due to guide availability.

-Price does not include airfare to and from Greece, airport transfers,
+Not included: airfare to and from Greece, airport transfers, lunches, 4 dinners.
+Coffee stops, alcoholic beverages

 Christina, my fun loving and travel obsessed Greek friend,